 3Style Scooter Vs Mini Micro

-It's features and low price point certainly gives the mini micro some competition.
-So does the 3style scooter really compare in terms of features and quality?
+Handy features and a lower price point certainly give the mini micro some competition.
+So how does the 3style scooter really compare in terms of features and quality?

-To make matters more complicated Mini Micro have 2 versions of their scooter to choose from.
-The mini micro classic and the new mini micro deluxe.
+To make matters complicated Mini Micro have 2 versions of their scooter to choose from.
+The mini micro classic and the mini micro deluxe.

 To help you decide check out a comparison of their features below.